sy6sy2/akoya-fixup/README.md

 # Technical description

 The USB report descriptor of some(?)
 Elan based keyboard devices specifies an excessively large number of *consumer usages* (2^16), which is more than HID_MAX_USAGES.
 This prevents proper parsing of the report descriptor, and the keyboard is unusable as a result.
-A commonly suggested remedy is to compile your own kernel with increased HID_MAX_USAGES - but that's a dirty hack which may have repercussions for other devices or the stability of the whole system (or maybe it just wastes a few thousand bytes).
+A commonly suggested remedy is to compile your own kernel with increased `HID_MAX_USAGES` - but that's a dirty hack which may have repercussions for other devices or the stability of the whole system (or maybe it just wastes a few thousand bytes).
 It's also relatively difficult for newcomers with lots of pitfalls and it may result in an unbootable system, frustration, etc.

+## Disclaimer

+Despite the very low chance of any kind of problem caused by this module, it should be considered experimental, unsupported and/or unfit for use on systems in production or in critical environments.

+The software is provided "as is" and the author disclaims all warranties with regard to this software including all implied warranties of merchantability and fitness.
+In no event shall the author be liable for any special, direct, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data or profits, whether in an action of contract, negligence or other tortious action, arising out of or in connection with the use or performance of this software.

 # Installation